Before & After School Care

 WHO: Parents and caregivers with children aged birth to school age

-HOW: The session will be run by a fully qualified Early Childhood teacher.
+HOW: The session will be run by a fully qualified Education Support staff member.
 Parents and carers will be required to stay and join in the fun!

 WHY: It is a great place for children to learn through playing, singing, art and craft, interacting with other children and having fun, all in a safe and happy community environment.
 It is also a great place for parents to come, relax and meet other parents from our community.

 Please contact the school for more details!

 Once the children have become familiar with the routines and expectations of camp, they are ready to go away for a full week by the time they get to the Senior School.
 In fact, in both Year 5 and 6 the students attend two camps.
 One year the students will attend the Wilson’s Prom camp and on the alternative year they will travel to Hall’s Gap.
 These camps usually take place late April or early May.
 Prior to each camp a great deal of work is undertaken regarding the history, flora, fauna and geological significance of the area.
 In late October, the children are then given the opportunity to camp down at Sorrento for a week.

 Along with the activities previously outlined the children also get the chance to visit either Fort Nepean or travel by ferry to Fort Queenscliff and learn about our recent history.